isislovecruft/patternsinthevoid/content/hacking/tor-bridge-distribution-protection-and-oonis-data-collector.md

 ![king-of-kowloon](|filename|../images/2013/04/king-of-kowloon-small.jpg)

-When I started officially working on things for the [Tor Project](https://torproject.org) last year, I'd imagined that the world was like a map in an RPG, and that there were a lot of dark, hazy spots that needed filling in.
-I worried that if my legal name was publicly attached to Tor that places like China, Iran, and Syria would always remain dark spots.
-The idea that I might be prevented from seeing experiencing those cultures and regions firsthand, that I would not be able to see the homelands of people I wanted to empower, merely because a (*corrupt* would be redundant) government had gotten wise to some name I don't answer to -- it seemed daunting, and a bit heartbreaking.
+When I started officially working on things for the [Tor Project](https://torproject.org) a couple years ago, I'd imagined that the world was like a map in an RPG, and that there were a lot of dark, hazy spots that needed filling in.
+I worried that, if my legal name was publicly attached to Tor, that places like China, Iran, and Syria would always remain dark spots.
+The idea that I might be prevented from seeing and experiencing those cultures and regions firsthand, that I would not be able to see the homelands of people I wanted to empower, merely because a (*corrupt* would be redundant) government had gotten wise to some name I don't answer to -- it seemed daunting, and a bit heartbreaking.

 ![kowloon-1](|filename|../images/2013/04/kowloon-1.jpg)